 St. Ignatius of Antioch once said, “Let everyone revere the deacons as Jesus Christ, the bishop as the image of the Father, and the presbyters as the senate of God and the assembly of the apostles.
 For without them one cannot speak of the Church.”
 We are blessed in our Parish Family to have three deacons serve our parish.
 All three of our deacons were members of our parish when they heard the call to become a deacon.
 Gentlemen, do you feel the call to become a deacon or even a priest, please reach out to Father John or one of our wonderful deacons.

-R.C.I.A. is for adults, and children older than 2nd grade, who are searching for a deeper understanding of God or the mystery of faith at work in their lives.
-It is a spiritual journey open to the baptized, un-baptized, Catholic and non-Catholic alike.
-We are always inviting “seekers”, those interested, intrigued or perhaps just curious about becoming Catholic :
+The “Becoming Catholic Ministry” is for adults, and children older than 2nd grade, who are seeking to be received into the Catholic Church.
+During the Becoming Catholic Process we discuss many topics related to deepening our relationship with Jesus, the understanding of God, the mystery of faith at work in our lives, among many other topics related to faith and one’s own spiritual journey.
+The “Becoming Catholic” Process is a spiritual journey open to the baptized, un-baptized, Catholic and non-Catholic alike.
+We are always inviting “seekers,” those interested, intrigued or perhaps just curious about becoming Catholic to join others on their own journey.

 - People who hunger deep within themselves to come into a better relationship with God through Jesus Christ and His Church.